vaadin/proposal-for-vaadin-form/README.md

  - how to render parts of a form conditionally
  - how to create multi-page forms (aka wizards)
  - how to reset form to its initial state

 There are many good (and bad) examples out there for developers building apps with React, Angular and Vue.
 But there are not so many examples that are not tied to a framework.
 At Vaadin we see a lack of resources focusing on building forms with Web Components, e.g. with [Vaadin](https://vaadin.com/framework) or on the [`open-wc`](https://open-wc.org/) tech stack using libraries like [`lit-element`](https://www.npmjs.com/package/lit-element) or [`haunted`](https://www.npmjs.com/package/haunted).
+A form component is currently missing from the Vaadin Components set, and there has been an [open request](https://github.com/vaadin/vaadin-core/issues/207) for it for a while.

 The Vaadin Form library would become such a resource: helping developers create forms that users love, out of standard Web Components.